SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 Here we use the Wendland-C2 kernel.
 Note that here we take the kernel at a fixed z-position.

-There is also an alternative :code:`"nearest_neighbors"` backend, which uses nearest-neighbor interpolation to compute the densities at each pixel.
+There is also an alternative :code:`"nearest_neighbours"` backend, which uses nearest-neighbour interpolation to compute the densities at each pixel.
 This backend is more suited for use with moving-mesh hydrodynamics schemes.

 The primary function here is